Modern Slavery Act Transparency Statement

 Our policies in relation to slavery and human trafficking

-The Ricoh UK Companies, as well as all operations within the Ricoh Group, are committed to the fulfilment of our corporate social responsibilities ("CSR").
+The Ricoh UK Companies, as well as all operations within the Ricoh Group, are committed to the fulfilment of our CSR.
 The Ricoh Group's CSR page can be found at http://www.ricoh.com/sustainability/.
-The Ricoh Group has developed and implemented policies that apply to combating modern slavery and human trafficking on a global evel to ensure consistency throughout every aspect of its operations.
-The Ricoh Group has done this through the establishment of:
+The Ricoh Group has developed and implemented policies that apply to combating modern slavery and human trafficking on a global level to ensure consistency throughout every aspect of its operations.
+The Ricoh Group has done this through the Ricoh Group Code of Conduct that establishes the basic standards to ensure executives and employees of the company, when engaging in corporate activities to advance the Ricoh Group, shall act in accordance with social ethics and in full compliance with the law.

-The Ricoh Group recognises IS026000 as a reference document that provides guidance for implementation of CSR strategy and policies across the organisation.
-As such Ricoh operating companies across EMEA are committed to continually integrating the IS026000 standard into our business operations.
+The Ricoh Group recognises ISO26000 as a reference document that provides guidance for implementation of CSR strategy and policies across the organisation.
+As such Ricoh operating companies across EMEA are committed to continually integrating the ISO26000 standard into our business operations.
 Further information on our CSR activities in respect of human rights can be found on our Human Rights page at https://www.ricoh.com/sustainability/society/human-rights/

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Ricoh Group companies must follow the Ricoh Business Conduct Guidelines when conducting purchasing activities.
-Our procurement policy also requires compliance with our ethical, social, security and environmental standards which are set out in our policies and our Supplier Code of Conduct.
+Ricoh Group companies must follow the Ricoh Group Code of Conduct when conducting purchasing activities.
+Our procurement policy also requires compliance with our ethical, social, security and environmental standards which are set out in our policies and our Supplier Code of Conduct

 Our relationships with suppliers are based on lawful, socially responsible and fair practices.
 We expect our suppliers to obey the laws and regulations that require them to treat workers fairly and provide a safe and healthy work environment and we contract on this basis.